 Minokichi was terrified.

-Snow Woman: You are young.
+Snow Woman: You are young and strong.
 I like you.

 Narrator: Minokichi still could not speak.